-Rather than going straight to the hotel where ABBA were staying, The Parmelia Hotel, Abba went straight to the Swan River for a sail on the yacht Sir Henry Merkin.
-“The girls brought their bikinis in their hand luggage”, said promoter Patti Mostyn at the Parmelia.
-“They have not had any time off since they arrived in Australia and they wanted a swim.”
-Some of the most famous photographs of ABBA during the 1977 Concert Tour are in fact those taken on the Swan River.
+Upon arriving in Perth, ABBA surprised their fans by heading straight to the Swan River for a sail on the yacht Sir Henry Merkin, rather than going directly to their hotel, The Parmelia Hotel.
+Promoter Patti Mostyn revealed that “The girls brought their bikinis in their hand luggage,” and “They have not had any time off since they arrived in Australia and they wanted a swim.”
+Some of the most famous photographs of ABBA during their 1977 concert tour were taken on the Swan River.

-This was not the only occasion though that fans had close encounters with ABBA.
-At some point, though I’m not sure of the exact time, Local Aboriginal leader, Ken Colbung had also brought a group of children from the “New Era Fellowship”. to the Parmelia where ABBA were serenaded with a number of their songs played on the didgeridoo.
+During their time in Perth, ABBA had several encounters with fans and other famous guests.
+One such encounter involved Local Aboriginal leader, Ken Colbung, who brought a group of children from the “New Era Fellowship” to the Parmelia hotel to serenade ABBA with a number of their songs played on the didgeridoo.

-A major photo opportunity occured on Friday at the Parmelia Hotel.
-In addition to ABBA being in Perth, other famous guests at the hotel included Alice Cooper, The Dubliners, Gerry and the Pacemakers, The Searchers, Stephane Grappeli and the Diz Disley trio who were photographed together for the “Weekend News”.
+A major photo opportunity occurred on Friday at the Parmelia Hotel where ABBA and other famous guests, including Alice Cooper, The Dubliners, Gerry and the Pacemakers, The Searchers, Stephane Grappeli, and the Diz Disley trio were photographed together for the “Weekend News”.

-Although many of the concert sequences in ABBA – The Movie were filmed in Perth, the nature of the film’s editing makes it difficult to build a meaningful chronology.
-The “Live At Last” CD contains six tracks – Tiger, That’s Me/Waterloo, I Do, When I Kissed The Teacher, I Am An A and So Long – which were recorded during one of the Perth concerts.
+Although many concert sequences in the movie ABBA – The Movie were filmed in Perth, the editing makes it difficult to build a meaningful chronology.
+The “Live At Last” CD contains six tracks recorded during one of the Perth concerts, including Tiger, That’s Me/Waterloo, I Do, When I Kissed The Teacher, I Am An A, and So Long.